tbreimer14/SCannotate_containerized/README.md

 ## Running with Docker

-The recommended way to run SCannotate in production is via Docker.
 The image builds the React frontend and serves it alongside the FastAPI backend in a single container.

 **Requirements:** Docker and Docker Compose.
 Allocate at least **4 GB** of memory to the container — LightGBM and SHAP analysis can be memory-intensive.